 Minimally invasive and microscopic spinal surgery

-During minimally invasive techniques, MedStar Health surgeons make a small incision and use advanced computer technology and specialized instruments to repair back and spine conditions.
+During minimally invasive spine surgery (MISS), MedStar Health surgeons make a small incision and use advanced computer technology and specialized instruments to repair back and spine conditions.
 In microscopic surgery, we combine minimally invasive techniques with highly sensitive, cutting-edge surgical microscopes to access even the most delicate areas with precision.

 Minimally invasive techniques offer patients: